Vishu200412/whatsapp-multimodal-chatbot/README.md

 ## Troubleshooting

-### Common Issues

-1. **Webhook not receiving messages**
+- **Webhook not receiving messages**: Verify webhook URL, server accessibility, and HTTPS usage
-   - Verify Twilio webhook URL is correctly configured
-   - Check that your server is accessible from the internet
-   - Ensure HTTPS is used (required by Twilio)

-2. **Gemini API errors**
-   - Verify your `GOOGLE_API_KEY` is correct and has sufficient quota
-   - Check rate limits and usage quotas in your Google AI Studio project

-3. **Memory issues**
+- **Gemini API errors**: Check API key correctness and quota limits
-   - Use debug endpoints to inspect conversation memory
+- **Memory issues**: Use debug endpoints to inspect and clear memory if needed
-   - Clear memory if needed using DELETE endpoint

-### Logs

-The application logs all incoming messages and errors.
-Check the console output for debugging information.
+- **Document processing errors**: Ensure PDF is text-based and under 10MB, retry on network issues

 ## Security Considerations

 - Never commit `.env` file to version control
-- Use environment variables for all sensitive data
+- Use environment variables for sensitive data
+- Validate all incoming webhook data
-- Consider implementing rate limiting for production use
+- Consider rate limiting for production use
-- Validate and sanitize all incoming webhook data

-## Production Deployment

-For production deployment:

-1. Use a proper web server (nginx) as reverse proxy
-2. Implement proper logging and monitoring
-3. Set up SSL certificates
-4. Configure proper backup strategies for conversation memory
-5. Implement rate limiting and abuse prevention
-6. Use a proper database for persistent memory storage

-## License

-This project is licensed under the MIT License.

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
 5. Submit a pull request

-## Support
+## License

-For issues and questions:
-- Check the troubleshooting section
-- Review Twilio and Google Gemini documentation
-- Open an issue in the repository
+This project is licensed under the MIT License.